Stewards Society: Structure and activities

 Little is known about the structure of the Third Stewards Society but the Second Stewards's structure is known due to The Washington Post leak of the group's by-laws.
 The motto of The Second Stewards is Non Scholae Sed Vitae ("Not for School but for Life") and their logo is a two-key design.
 The known positions of the group include the Quaestor of the Treasury, the Keeper, the Dean of All the Years, the Master of the Ritual, and two Guardian Stewards.
 Little is known about the specific roles of these members, save for that one of the Guardian Stewards is a position held by a Jesuit or Roman Catholic priest.

 Today, the Second Stewards Society operates as an anonymous service fraternity, claiming to be a private association and not a secret society.
 In 2020, the Second Stewards Society stated that they were not designated as a student group, instead calling themselves an alumni association.
 They have compared themselves to the Sulgrave Club, and have claimed that under NAACP v.
 Alabama and Roberts v.
 Jaycees, they operate within legal bounds.
 The organization claims to prefer to act with anonymity, not wanting members to be known publicly.
 The Second Stewards Society asserts that members who are asked about participating in the organization are obligated to be truthful and must adhere to an ethical code.

-Following the Steward Throat leak, financial documents were uncovered showing the group held net assets of $147,000 and predominately donated to the campus's debate society, theater organization, and right-wing opinion journal.
+Following the Steward Throat leak, financial documents were uncovered showing the group held net assets of $147,000 and predominately donated to the campus's debate society, theater organization, Habitat for Humanity, and student scholarships.
+The Stewards also donated to and previously held board positions on previous iterations of the right-wing opinion journal The Georgetown Academy.
+However, the publication now exists independently of the society.
 At the time of the White Rose leaks, the organization's endowment was estimated at six figures by The Hoya.
 The Stewards have stated they played a major role in the funding and planning of a child care center at Georgetown University.